alii13/axe-accessibility-audit/README-script.md

 ```
 .
 ├── results/
-│   ├── combine_csv.py
-│   ├── README.md
 │   └── *.csv files
+├── combine_csv.py
+├── extract_violations.py
+├── requirements.txt
+└── README-script.md
 ```

-## Running the Script
+## Running the Scripts

-1. Make sure you are in the parent directory of the `results` folder:
+1. Make sure you are in the project directory:

     ```bash
-    cd /path/to/axe-accessibility-test
+    cd /path/to/axe-accessibility-audit
     ```

-2. Run the script:
+2. Run the scripts:
     ```bash
-    python3 results/combine_csv.py
+    # Combine CSV files into Excel
+    python combine_csv.py

+    # Extract violations into a single CSV
+    python extract_violations.py
     ```

-The script will:
+## Script Details

+### combine_csv.py

+This script:
-- Process all CSV files in the `results` directory
+- Processes all CSV files in the `results` directory
-- Create a new Excel file named `combined_accessibility_results.xlsx`
+- Creates a new Excel file named `combined_accessibility_results.xlsx`
-- Each CSV file will become a sheet in the Excel workbook
+- Each CSV file becomes a sheet in the Excel workbook
-- Sheet names will be simplified versions of the CSV filenames
+- Sheet names are simplified versions of the CSV filenames
+- Maintains section headers and formatting
+- Prints progress as it processes each file

+### extract_violations.py

+This script:
+- Processes all CSV files in the `results` directory
+- Extracts accessibility violations from the "Test Results" section
+- Excludes "nested-interactive" violations
+- Creates a consolidated CSV file named `all_violations_except_nested_interactive.csv`
+- Maintains the original column structure
-- The script will print progress as it processes each file
+- Prints progress as it processes each file

-## Output
+## Output Files

 After successful execution, you will find:

-- A new file named `combined_accessibility_results.xlsx` in your current directory
+1. `combined_accessibility_results.xlsx`:
-- Each sheet in the Excel file will contain:
+    - Each sheet contains data from a corresponding CSV file
     - Section headers in bold with gray background
     - Data organized in sections with proper formatting
     - Empty rows between sections for better readability

+2. `all_violations_except_nested_interactive.csv`:
+    - Consolidated list of all accessibility violations
+    - Excludes "nested-interactive" violations
+    - Maintains original column structure
+    - Useful for analyzing patterns in violations

 ## Troubleshooting

 If you encounter any errors:

 1. Make sure all required packages are installed:
     ```bash
     pip list | grep pandas
     pip list | grep xlsxwriter